Mahii685/cupbord/PRIVACY_POLICY.md

-Cabinet & Cupboard Cut List - Privacy Policy
+Cabinet & Cupboard Cut List: Privacy Policy
 Last updated: May 12, 2026

-This Privacy Policy explains how CabinetPro – Cut List & Nesting (“we”, “our”, or “the developer”) handles user data.
-By using the app, you agree to the terms outlined below.

 1. Privacy & Data Collection
 The app is designed to respect user privacy and works primarily offline.

-No Personal Data: We do not collect, store, or share personal information such as names, emails, phone numbers, or locations.
+No Direct Personal Data: We do not directly collect, store, or share personal information such as names, emails, phone numbers, or precise location.

+Technical Identifiers: While we do not collect personal data, technical identifiers (such as FCM tokens and device information) may be processed by third-party services (Google Firebase) to provide app functionality.

-Local Storage: All design inputs, calculations, and generated PDF files are stored locally on your device only.
+Local Storage: All design inputs, project data, and calculations are stored locally on your device only.

-Push Notifications (Firebase): We use Google Firebase Cloud Messaging (FCM) to send notifications about app updates and new free features.
-This service uses a unique device identifier (FCM Token) which does not reveal your personal identity.
+Push Notifications (Firebase): We use Firebase Cloud Messaging (FCM) to send app-related notifications, such as feature updates.
+This uses a technical identifier (FCM token) to deliver messages to your specific device.

-Analytics: We use Google Analytics for Firebase to understand app performance and improve user experience.
-This data is aggregated and anonymous.
+Analytics: We use Google Analytics for Firebase to understand app performance and improve the user experience.
+Analytics data is used only in an aggregated and anonymous form.

-Google Play Services: Our app uses Google Play Services and Firebase, which may collect information in accordance with their own privacy policies.
+2. Children’s Privacy
+Target Audience: This app is a technical carpentry and design tool.
+It is intended for use by adults or individuals above the age of 18.

+No Knowing Collection from Children: We do not knowingly collect personal information from children under the age of 13 (or under applicable local legal age limits).

+Parental Supervision: If a minor uses this app, it should be done strictly under the supervision of a parent or guardian.

-2. App Functionality & Offline Use
+3. App Functionality
-CabinetPro is now a 100% Free tool.

-No Subscriptions: We have deactivated all in-app purchases and subscriptions.
+100% Free: All features of CabinetPro are now free for all users.
+All previous in-app purchases and subscriptions have been deactivated.

-Core Tools: All features, including 2D/3D design, cut list generation, and sheet nesting, are available for free.

-Internet Usage: Internet is only used for receiving push notifications and basic app analytics.
-All core calculations work fully offline.
+Offline Use: All core tools, including cut list generation and nesting, work fully offline.
+Internet access is mainly required for receiving notifications and providing basic analytics.

-3. Accuracy & Liability Disclaimer
+4. Accuracy & Liability Disclaimer
-Helper Tool: This app is a helper tool for measurements and material planning.
-It is not a certified professional measurement tool.

-Verification Required: Users must manually verify all measurements and cut lists before cutting or manufacturing any material.
+Verification Required: Users must manually verify all measurements, layouts, and cut lists before starting any cutting or manufacturing process.

-No Liability: The developer  is not responsible for incorrect cuts, material waste, tool damage, or any financial loss resulting from the use of this app.
-Use is entirely at your own risk.
+Liability Limitation: To the maximum extent permitted by law, the developer is not liable for material waste, tool damage, physical injury, or financial loss resulting from the use of this app.
+Use of the app is entirely at your own risk.

-4. Data Deletion
-Users can delete all data by:

-Deleting projects within the app.

-Clearing app data from Android system settings.

-Uninstalling the app.

 5. Contact Information
-Developer: mahendra
+Developer: Mahendra

 Email: varsanim501@gmail.com